awalcutt/wa-leg-mcp/README.md

 Returns: Bill details including description, sponsor, status, fiscal notes, and companions

 #### searchBills
-Searches for bills based on various criteria using the GetLegislationByYear and related APIs.
+Searches for bills using keywords and optional filtering via the WSL Search API.

 Parameters:
-- `biennium` (string, required): Legislative biennium in format "2025-26"
+- `query` (string, required): Search query text (e.g., "climate change", "transportation")
+- `bienniums` (array, optional): List of bienniums to search (format: "YYYY-YY"), defaults to current
-- `status` (string, optional): Filter by status ("passed_house", "passed_senate", "signed")
+- `agency` (string, optional): Filter by originating agency ("House", "Senate", or "Both")
+- `results_per_page` (integer, optional): Number of results per page (max 50)
+- `max_results` (integer, optional): Maximum number of total results to return (max 100)

+Returns: List of bills matching the search criteria

+#### getBillsByYear
+Retrieves all bills from a specific year with optional filtering using the GetLegislationByYear API.

+Parameters:
-- `introduced_since` (string, optional): Date in YYYY-MM-DD format
+- `year` (string, optional): Year in format "YYYY" (e.g., "2025"), defaults to current
+- `agency` (string, optional): Filter by originating agency ("House" or "Senate")
+- `active_only` (boolean, optional): If True, only return active bills

-Returns: List of bills matching criteria
+Returns: List of bills matching the criteria

 #### getCommitteeMeetings
 Retrieves committee meetings and agendas using the GetCommitteeMeetings API.